esfied/midikey/README.md

-# midikey
+# midikey v0.1
-A MIDI to Keyboard translator made in Swift for Mac.
+A MIDI to Keyboard translator developed in Swift for Mac.
+It is specifically designed for playing the piano in Roblox.

 ## Usage
 1. Upon building, a permission for keyboard access is required.

-Currently making the UI.